Go to 2023 News Index

 Even “hot pocket” markets in Greater Toronto Area (GTA) and Metro Vancouver saw home prices ease in the second quarter of 2022, according to a new report from Re/Max Canada.

 Victoria to ban fossil fuels in new homes by 2025

-Almost all new construction in Victoria, B.C., will be required to be “zero carbon” producers by 2025, meaning they can’t be heated with fossil fuels such as natural gas, propane or fuel oil.
+Almost all new construction—from single-family homes to office and residential towers— in Victoria, B.C., will be required to be “zero carbon” producers by 2025.
+“Zero carbon” means they can’t be heated with fossil fuels such as natural gas, propane or fuel oil.

 Alberta lands wallboard plant

-A new wallboard plant is set to begin construction in Wheatland County, Alberta, next year, adding a second producer to Western Canada and strengthening local supply chains.
+A new wallboard plant is set to begin construction in Wheatland County, Alberta in 2023—adding a second producer to Western Canada and strengthening local supply chains.

 Developer donates $15 million site for social housing